 Linear Algebra and Multivariable Calculus are two of the

-widely used mathematical tools across all scientific disciplines.
+widely used mathematical tools in quantitative work across all fields of study.
 This

-which multivariable calculus can be naturally understood in terms of
+multivariable calculus is most naturally understood in terms of

 By the end of this course, you should be able to:

-Math 51 students attend lectures on MWF, starting January 4, and discussion sections on TTh,
+Math 51 students attend lectures on MWF, starting on the first Monday of the quarter, and discussion sections on TuTh, starting on the

-You will enroll in lectures on Axess, and discussion sections via Coursework.
+Enroll in lectures and discussion sections on Axess.

 Please see the enrollment tab for more information.